HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/index.md

 This section provides the steps on how to access the Presentation Designer and details on the user interface.

 - **[Usage of Presentation Designer](../presentation_designer/usage/index.md)**<br>
 Edit presentation templates using Presentation Designer.
-Understand how to use different user items and styling options available.
+Understand how to use different user elements and styling options available.

 - **[Presentation Designer Limitations](../presentation_designer/limitations/index.md)**<br>
 This section lists the current limitations when using Presentation Designer.